 Q: Does The Village have any positive residents?

-At this time, The Village does not have any residents who have tested positive.
-We are prepared if this were to happen.
-We have taken the steps to keep our residents safe throughout the community.
-It is important to note that we have taken these steps prior to requirements from the Pennsylvania Department of Health (DOH), Centers for Medicare & Medicaid (CMS), The Department of Human Services and the Centers for Disease Control (CDC):
+At this time, The Village does have residents who have tested positive.
+We are prepared if this were to occur and have taken the steps to keep our residents safe throughout the community.
+It is important to note that we have taken these steps prior to requirements from the Pennsylvania Department of Health (DOH), Centers for Medicare & Medicaid (CMS), The Department of Human Services and the Centers for Disease Control (CDC).Close